Erghel/SearXNG-Web-Extension/README.md

 ```
 https://example.com/search?q={searchTerms} --> https://searx.be/search?q={searchTerms}
 ```
-it means that your browser start use second link when you make search request.
+it means that your browser starts to use second link when you make search request.

 # Tricks
 If you want use **SearXNG** as support to main search engine do this:
 - add this addon into your browser
-- agree when browser ask you "Add this extension?"
+- agree when browser shows you "Add this extension?"
-- disagree when browser ask "Do you want change your main search engine?"
+- disagree when browser shows "Do you want change your main search engine?"
 - use keywords like ```@searxng, @searx, @sx``` if you want use **SearXNG** when you make request

 # Contributors